simdutf/simdutf/README.md

  * @param input         the UTF-8 string to convert
  * @param length        the length of the string in bytes
  * @param utf16_buffer  the pointer to buffer that can hold conversion result
- * @return a result pair struct with an error code and either the position of the error if any or the number of char16_t written if successful.
+ * @return a result pair struct (of type simdutf::error containing the two fields error and count) with an error code and either position of the error (in the input in bytes) if any, or the number of char16_t written if successful.
  */
 simdutf_warn_unused result convert_utf8_to_utf16_with_errors(const char * input, size_t length, char16_t* utf16_output) noexcept;